chrisrhymes/chrisrhymes.github.io/_posts/2023-10-22-optimizing-laravel-eloquent-queries.md

 ## Only getting the latest related record

 Let's say you have an audit table that records each time a user logs in.
 To get the latest audit you may try and use an existing relationship, such as User has many audits, then filtering them to get the latest item.
-Instead of doing this, Laravel haas a Has One Of Many relationship that you can use to always return the latest or oldest.
+Instead of doing this, Laravel has a Has One Of Many relationship that you can use to always return the latest or oldest.

 ```php
 public function latestAudit()